robthompson16/support-for-early-career-teachers/content/teach-first/year-1-what-makes-classroom-practice-effective/spring-week-4-ect-theory.md

 Over time, I reduce the level of support provided in the writing frame by removing the amount of words or structures given, and I then challenge pupils to recall the structures from their memory which helps to build their learning and independence until eventually they no longer require writing structures to support them.

 What is important to note in this example is that the principle of progression from formulating basic sentences to extending sentences into paragraphs remains the same.
-Once these structures are stored in the pupil's long-term memory, they can recall them and draw upon them when learning about new topics or vocabulary.
+Once these structures are stored in the pupil’s long-term memory, they can recall them and draw upon them when learning about new topics or vocabulary.
 Using the same writing frames and structures each time supports all pupils, particularly those who are lower attaining in French, as it allows for increased practice and therefore increased success.

 {/details}